OSHA Training Requirements and 1099 Nurses

 If your facility utilizes temporary staffing in the form of 1099 nurses, OSHA will likely consider you a joint employer responsible for, among other things, workplace safety training.
 The question is whether you would have a reliable staffing partner at your side to ensure that you have training documentation available for an auditor — for your affected employees and your temporary workforce.

 Many healthcare staffing agencies don’t hire their temporary workers as employees, but as contractors, and are therefore limited in their ability to provide supervision, direction, control, or training to those workers.
-The absence of these essential functions as well as the documentation and support that would otherwise be provided in healthcare settings puts the facility, workers, and patients at risk — and can also trigger the U.S. Department of Labor and the IRS to investigate issues related to misclassification.
+The absence of these essential functions as well as the documentation and support that would otherwise be provided in healthcare settings puts the facility, workers, and patients at risk — and can also trigger the U.S. Department of Labor and the IRS to investigate issues related to employee misclassification.

 There are other options.
 Nurse staffing companies that hire their nurses as W2 employees are positioned to support you as a joint employer because they already are one.
-They are more likely to have the systems, processes, and documentation available to protect your facility in the event of an OSHA training requirement audit.
+They are more likely to have the systems, processes, and documentation available to protect your facility in the event of an OSHA training requirement safety audit.

 Given the penalties that can be assessed by OSHA — $15,625 per violation and per day beyond the abatement date and $156,259 for willful or repeated violations — it’s important to have the right staffing partner by your side, one that can help you meet and document any OSHA required training.